-Online puppy sale captures heart, romps off with money
+Target 8: St. Pete couple loses nearly $2,000 in puppy scam

 ST. PETERSBURG, Fla.
-(WFLA) — Sharran Cooper of St. Petersburg is out nearly $2,000 dollars because a picture of an English Bulldog puppy captured his and his girlfriend’s hearts.
+(WFLA) — Sharran Cooper of St. Petersburg is out nearly $2,000 because a picture of an English Bulldog puppy captured he and his girlfriend’s hearts.

 “They scammed us,” Mr. Cooper said.